filipemarinho/parallel-programming/README.md

 # parallel-programming
-Repo to store project of parallel programmimg
+Repo to store projects of parallel programmimg